 Depending on whether you chose to play as X or Zero, the fight against Web Spider requires a different set of tactics.
 With his X-Buster, X can dash around the small jungle room until Spider descends from the canopy, wall jumping over the webs he shoots and firing from afar.
 With his Z-Sabre, Zero is forced to stay close to the bug on his line, dashing away from the web only to careen up and around over it in a circle and strike before your foe scrambles back to safety.
 The fight gets harder when the Repliforce member lays an electric grid and starts scurrying about the scene.
 Because of their different playstyles, the remaining seven robot masters will present X and Zero with a similarly different dynamic that test what the two machines, and the player at their controls, are made of.

-Mega Man X4’s contrasting gameplay styles can be seen by looking at its pair of playable characters: one leans forward, a gung-ho blue hero that rushes into danger with his energy cannon; the other a tightly wound red samurai warrior, his hand readied near his beam sword’s handle.
+Mega Man X4’s contrasting gameplay styles can be seen by looking at the pair of playable characters: one leans forward, a gung-ho blue hero that rushes into danger with his energy cannon; the other a tightly wound red samurai warrior, his hand readied near his beam sword’s handle.
 It offers an excellent example of the incredible differences in gameplay that a single design can allow.
 Since their inception, action games have challenged players to defeat different types of enemies in diverse environments armed with a specific collection of actions.
 Rather than simply graft the same abilities to different sprites, Mega Man X4 built two characters with completely different moves from the same core design, one the evolution of a run-and-gun classic and one a close-ranged powerhouse.
 But to understand the components that make up these advanced mechanical soldiers, we need to look back on version 1.0.